OmarAfet/SmartAI/README.md

 Our DoctorGPT Team is comprised of a group of creators and founders who believe in the potential of artificial intelligence to improve people's lives.
 We are committed to developing DoctorGPT into a valuable tool for patients.

 **Team Members:**
-- **Omar Al-Anzi** - Team leader and lead developer of SmartAI.
+- **Omar Afet** - Team leader and lead developer of SmartAI.
 A free-spirited software engineer with over 5 years of experience in developing smart applications.
 He's a technology enthusiast and believes in AI's potential to enhance lives.

 - **Shahad Al-Mutrfi** - The mind behind the DoctorGPT idea.
 She's deeply interested in AI application development for healthcare.
 Committed to making DoctorGPT a valuable resource for patients.